bibekbhusal/VideoMaker/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in improving Nepali Narration Video!
+Thanks for your interest in improving VideoMaker!
 To get started:

 1. **Set up the environment**
    ```bash